istio/istio.io/content/docs/tasks/security/vault-ca/index.md

     $ kubectl logs -n istio-system THE-POD-NAME-FROM-PREVIOUS-COMMAND
     {{< /text >}}

-1. Because in this example, Vault is not configured to accept the k8s JWT service account from the `httpbin` workload, you should see that Vault rejects the signing requests with the following logs.
+1. Because in this example, Vault is not configured to accept the Kubernetes JWT service account from the `httpbin` workload, you should see that Vault rejects the signing requests with the following logs:

     {{< text plain >}}
     2019-01-16T19:42:19.274291Z     info    SDS gRPC server start, listen "/var/run/sds/uds_path"